If you love lemon or scones, I am so glad you landed here.

 - Bake on sprayed a cookie sheet with 2 inches between each scone.
 I use Parchment Paper.

-- Mix the powder sugar, juice, and zest until smooth.
+- Mix the butter, powder sugar, juice, and zest until smooth.

 - Brush icing on scones.